We’ve made it to our destination – Gig Harbor, WA.

 …more and more jumped in until we had a regular pond party going.
 I can’t express sufficiently how totally entirely completely utterly happy I was that swimming in the pond actually happened…

 (the arrow points to ME.
-I can’t tell who else is in the picture but many had a go, even Kaitlin had a ride on Caleb’s back and Cali jumped off the board three times.)
+I can’t tell who else is in the picture but many had a go, even Rome had a ride on Caleb’s back and Cali jumped off the board three times.)

 Then we ended the day with Lona leading the gang in a rousing rendition of Rinky Dinky Doo.
 I’m putting her version below.
 The Boy Scouts of America have a different version…: